 What is a Deed of Separation?

+A deed of separation is an agreement between separating spouses.
 Issues addressed in a deed of separation are similar to those issues in a divorce process and include the division of assets and debts, child support and access to children and spousal support.

-Can a deed of separation be used at a divorce?
+Can a Deed of Separation be used at a divorce?

 A deed of separation can protect your interests until you decide to get divorced and often sets a precedent for the divorce that may follow.
 For that reason, it is important that you agree to a deed of separation that both parties are happy with.